-Generally, more rigor is better than less.
-We encourage all students to participate in Advanced Placement (AP) and/or the International Baccalaureate (IB) Diploma Programme (DP).
-The AP Programs are offered on all of the high school campuses, while the IB DP is only offered at Leander HS and Vandegrift HS.
+Generally, more challenge is better than less.
+We encourage all students to participate in Advanced Placement (AP) and/or the International Baccalaureate (IB) Diploma Programme (DP) based on their individual learning needs and strengths.
+AP Program courses are offered on all LISD high school campuses, while the IB DP is only offered at Leander HS and Vandegrift HS.

 AP & IB Programs

-Both the AP and the IB programs provide students with academic challenge preparing them for the rigor of college.
-Students may have the opportunity to earn college credit determined by each college campus.
-The College Board and the International Baccalaureate websites offer a wealth of resources regarding the AP Program and the IB DP.
+Both the AP and the IB programs provide students with academic challenge while preparing them for college.
+Students may have the opportunity to earn college credit by taking course exams.
+Note: awarding of credit type is determined by each college campus.
+The College Board and the International Baccalaureate websites offer detailed information regarding the AP Program and the IB DP.

-In high school, LISD students may participate in advanced/IB courses in mathematics, science, social studies and English.
-Ninth and 10th grade advanced/IB courses are vertically aligned with Leander ISD’s AP and/or IB courses in 11th and 12th grades.
+In high school, LISD students may participate in Advanced courses in mathematics, science, social studies and English.
+These courses are intentionally designed with instructional strategies that aim to prepare students for the challenge of both AP and IB coursework.
+Ninth and 10th grade Advanced courses are vertically aligned with Leander ISD’s AP and/or IB courses in 11th and 12th grades.
 Students may select from a variety of courses in mathematics, science, social studies, English, world languages and fine arts.

 LISD offers an additional advanced program called OnRamps.
 OnRamps is a Dual Enrollment Program through the University of Texas offering students rigorous courses aligned with college expectations.
-LISD offers Advanced Pre-Calculus and College Algebra courses that allows students to earn both high school and university credit.
-Course offerings vary at each high school.
+LISD offers an Advanced Pre-Calculus course that allows students to earn both high school and university credit.
+Note, course offerings vary at each high school.
+Check with your campus to learn more.

-AVID (Advancement Via Individual Determination) is a college readiness system designed to increase the number of students who enroll in four-year colleges.
-Although AVID serves all students, it focuses on the least served students in the academic middle.
+AVID (Advancement Via Individual Determination) is a college and career readiness system designed to increase the number of students who enroll in four-year colleges.
+Although AVID serves all students with its high-yield instructional strategies embedded across the core content coursework, the AVID Elective focuses to support students who apply and are accepted to take part in a course that will build study skills, collaboration abilities, and support a college-going mindset.
 The formula is simple – raise expectations of students and, with the AVID support system in place, they will rise to the challenge.

 Exam for Acceleration